I’ve always been fascinated by my family history. It’s not so much the actual lineage as it is just imagining what life was like generations ago.

 Did you know that Arthritis is the nation’s leading cause of disability?
 It impacts one in every five adults and affects 4 million people in the US and hundreds of millions around the world.
 No one deserves to live every day in pain.

 While there is no cure for arthritis, The Arthritis Foundation wants to encourage all Americans to take simple steps that will prevent or decrease the pain and disability of arthritis.
-In partnership with the Ad Council, the Arthritis Foundation is launching the Take Action Against Arthritis initiative in support of World Arthritis Day on October 12, 2012.
+In partnership with the Ad Council, the Arthritis Foundation is launching the Take Action Against Arthritis initiative in support of World Arthritis Day.
 Observed every year on Oct.
 12 since 1996, World Arthritis Day is part of a global awareness initiative by the United Nations-endorsed Bone and Joint Decade.